cyberark/secrets-provider-for-k8s/design/m1_push_to_file_design.md

-As described in the [Performance testing](#performance-testing) section below, performance will be measured using a representative configuration in terms of the number of secrets groups and the number of secrets per secrets group.
+As described in the [Performance testing](#performance-testing) section below, performance will be measured using a representative configuration in terms of the number of secret groups and the number of secrets per secret group.

 ## Backwards Compatibility